-Over the last few decades platforms have become digital economy hubs that have changed markets, enterprises and society.
+It has taken platforms only twenty years to become digital economy hubs.
+They have changed markets, enterprises, and society.
 They have expedited communication, collaboration, and trade for consumers, winning their attention and collecting their data.
-In doing so, they have made processes, products and industries obsolete, and disrupted the expectations and behaviours of market players.
+In doing so, they have made processes, products, and industries obsolete, and disrupted the expectations and behaviours of market players.
 This raises the question, are digital platforms global innovators or disruptive monopolists?
 Are they a solution to problems of the past or emissaries of a problematic future?

-This edited collection will be valuable to researchers and academics across the fields of innovation management, international business, e-commerce and the digital and platform economies.
+The edited collection, prepared by scholars from the SGH Warsaw School of Economics, will be valuable to researchers and academics across the fields of strategic management, marketing, innovations, international business, and the digital economy.

 Table of Contents

 1 Platform canvas: does the platform business model imply disruption and monopolisation?

 3 Platforms in supply chain management: disruption or evolution?

 4 Digital platforms’ internationalisation and its disruptive impact on international business

 MARZANNA KATARZYNA WITEK-HAJDUK

 5 Market monopolisation through e-commerce?
 Analysis of price behaviours at the Allegro.pl marketplace platform